 A construction stakeout survey involves driving wooden stakes in the ground to identify the location of designed improvements.
 New construction typically requires stake out for building foundations, columns, pavement, curbs and utilities.
 We take the engineered design plans, architectural drawings, and structural drawings of the site and building and compute the coordinated location of these improvements.

-A contractor can only see the site as a big open muddy field; without a surveyor, he or she can’t tell where anything is supposed to go.
 In addition to the horizontal location, a stakeout survey also tells the contractor at what elevation the improvements are to be.
-In other words, he needs to know how far below the surface some things must be and how much dirt he has to move to meet the requirements of the engineered design plans.
+In other words, the contractor needs to know how far below or above the surface some things must be and how much dirt he must move to meet the requirements of the engineered design plans.